fsbolero/Bolero/README.md

 To get started, you need the following installed:

-* .NET Core SDK 2.1.403 with .NET Core Runtime 2.1.3.
+* .NET Core SDK 2.1.403 or newer.
 Download it [here](https://www.microsoft.com/net/download/dotnet-core/2.1).
-* On Linux / OSX: Mono 5.x.
-Download it [here](https://www.mono-project.com/download/stable/).

 To learn more, you can check [the documentation](https://github.com/intellifactory/bolero/wiki).